MCP Servers

 1. Follow the provider's setup instructions.

-🖥️ Using a local community MCP Server
+🖥️ Using a local community MCP Server (SSE or stdio)

 Each community server will have an open source instructions list that needs to be followed and will vary based on the app.
 These are the general steps that will be required.